 Making your own adjustable bag strap is easier than you think.
 And doesn’t cost very much either!
 Let me show you how to sew your own (or convert an already made) adjustable bag strap using one simple piece of hardware: a tri-glide slide.

 UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The blog post below is totally free to read, print, and sew!
+The blog post below is free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The Optimized for Printing PDF download for $2 is optional.

 But of course, if you like to switch bag straps regularly, then it makes sense to use both a tri-glide slide and swivel snap clips to make the ultimate bag or purse strap that you can move from one bag to another!

-I don’t plan to switch out the strap on this little bag (my Triple Zip Bag from a free pattern) so I sewed short tabs with d-rings attached into the sides of the bag.
+I don’t plan to switch out the strap on this little bag (my Triple Zip Bag from a free pattern) so I sewed short tabs with d-rings attached to the sides of the bag.
 Then I attached my 1/2’’ adjustable strap directly to the d-rings.

 This cute 1’’ strap has both a tri-glide slide and a swivel snap clip.
 That means it can be attached to d-rings and removed as needed.